Chocolate Almond Chip Ice Cream Recipe (Dairy-Free)

 Instructions

-• Add mixture to ice cream maker and process following manufacturer's instructions.
+• Pour into ice cream maker and churn according to manufacturer’s instructions.

-• When mixture starts to thicken, add almonds and chocolate chips.
+• When the mixture thickens, add almonds and chocolate chips.

 Notes